 Explicit Instruction

-One of the ways we do this is ensuring we have an explicit instruction approach to teaching all areas of the Western Australian curriculum.
+One of the ways we do this is by ensuring we have an explicit instruction approach to teaching all areas of the Western Australian curriculum.

 I Do

-The teacher tells the students what they need to know and show them how to do the things that they need to be able to do.
+The teacher tells the students what they need to know and shows them how to do the things that they need to be able to do.
 It involves teaching strategies such as informing, explaining, modelling and providing examples.
 We use a lot of visual supports to support our students’ comprehension of tasks.

 We Do